 The set of Network Slices for a UE can be changed at any time while the UE is registered with a network, and may be initiated by the network, or by the UE, under certain conditions as described below.

-The network, based on local policies, subscription changes and/or UE mobility, operational reasons (e.g. a Network Slice instance is no longer available or load level information for a network slice instance provided by the NWDAF), may change the set of Network Slice(s) to which the UE is registered and provide the UE with a new Registration Area and/or Allowed NSSAI and the mapping of this Allowed NSSAI to HPLMN S-NSSAIs, for each Access Type over which the UE is registered.
+The network, based on local policies, subscription changes and/or UE mobility, and/or UE Dispersion data classification, operational reasons (e.g. a Network Slice instance is no longer available or load level information or service experience for a Network Slice or network slice instance provided by the NWDAF), may change the set of Network Slice(s) to which the UE is registered and provide the UE with a new Registration Area and/or Allowed NSSAI and the mapping of this Allowed NSSAI to HPLMN S-NSSAIs, for each Access Type over which the UE is registered.
 In addition, the network may provide the Configured NSSAI for the Serving PLMN, the associated mapping information, and the rejected S-NSSAIs.
 The network may perform such a change over each Access Type during a Registration procedure or trigger a notification towards the UE of the change of the Network Slices using a UE Configuration Update procedure as specified in TS 23.502 [3], clause 4.2.4.
 The new Allowed NSSAI(s) and the mapping to HPLMN S-NSSAIs are determined as described in clause 5.15.5.2.1 (an AMF Re-allocation may be needed).
 The AMF provides the UE with:

 - an indication that the acknowledgement from UE is required;